G7 ministerial meetings: Digital technology ministers

 The digital technology ministers of the G7 countries met in Paris on 15 May 2019, during the French G7 presidency.
 Ministers from India, Australia, New Zealand and Chile and representatives of the OECD, International Telecommunication Union (ITU) and UNESCO also attended.
 A draft of the Charter for an Open, Free and Safe Internet was discussed at the meeting.
 This was subsequently signed by six of the G7 members, but not by the United States.

 Energy ministers

 The G7 Kitakyushu Energy Ministerial Meeting took place in Kitakyushu, Japan on 1–2 May 2016.
+Climate, energy and environment ministers met on 15–16 April 2023 in Sapporo, also in Japan.

+Foreign ministers

+G7 foreign ministers met in Capri in April 2024 and again in Fiuggi in November 2024.